-THIS NOTICE DESCRIBES HOW PRESCRIPTION DRUG INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW PRESCRIPTION DRUG INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED by RxSense Group LLC AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

-We are required by law to protect the privacy of your PHI and to provide you with this Notice explaining our legal duties and privacy practices regarding your PHI.
+We are required by law, and our contractual commitments to the Providers, to protect the privacy of your PHI and to provide you with this Notice explaining our legal duties and privacy practices regarding your PHI.
 This Notice describes how we may use and disclose your PHI.
 We have provided you with examples; however, not every permissible use or disclosure will be listed in this Notice.
 This Notice also describes your rights and the obligations we have regarding the use and disclosure of your PHI.
 We and our employees and workforce members are required to follow the terms of this Notice or any change to it that is in effect.
-We are required to follow state privacy laws when they are stricter (or more protective of your PHI) than the federal law some types of sensitive PHI, such as HIV information, minor health information, genetic information, alcohol and/or substance abuse records, and mental health records may be subject to additional confidentiality protections under state or federal law.
-If you would like additional information about state law protections in your state, or additional use or disclosure restrictions that may apply to sensitive PHI, please contact RxSense.
+We are required to follow state privacy laws when they are stricter (or more protective of your PHI) than the federal law.
+Some types of sensitive PHI, such as HIV information, minor health information, genetic information, alcohol and/or substance abuse records, and mental health records may be subject to additional confidentiality protections under state or federal law.

 Uses and Disclosures of Your PHI for Treatment, Payment and Health Care Operations

 We may use and disclose your PHI for administration, payment, analysis, and communication of prescription drug benefits without your written authorization.
 The following categories describe and provide some examples of the different ways that we may use and disclose your PHI for these purposes:

 Administration: We may use and disclose your PHI to provide and coordinate the treatment, medication and services you receive.
 For example, we may: